128technology/docs/docs/intro_upgrade_considerations.md

 Before upgrading please review the following information.

 ### Upgrade Installer
-Before **upgrading or installing**, update the Installer to the latest version.
+For software versions prior to 6.3.0, before **upgrading or installing**, update the Installer to the latest version.
 Failing to upgrade the installer may result in a rollback failure, should a rollback be necessary at any time.

 ### Rollback Considerations
 With an upgrade or installation of SSR v6.3.0, conductor rollbacks are performed using the `request system software revert` command from the conductor's PCLI.
 On routers, it is recommended that upgrades are performed from the conductor's GUI.
 Router rollbacks must be performed from the PCLI.